CDCgov/ixa/docs/book/src/first_model/infection.md

 ```

 This line isn't defining a new struct or even a new type.
 Rather, it defines an
-alias for `PersonPropertyChangeEvent\<T>` with the generic type `T` instantiated
+alias for `PropertyChangeEvent\<E: Entity, P: Property\<E>>` with the generic types instantiated
-with the property we want to monitor, `InfectionStatus`.
+for the property we want to monitor, `InfectionStatus`.
 This is effectively the
 name of the event we subscribe to in the module's `init()` function:

 ```rust